Rollercoaster (TV series): Website

-Website

-"Rollercoaster" is also the name of the show's website, which was created a few years previous to the show itself and features the phrase 'Rhymes with toaster'.
-The website itself was advertised as 'Rollercoaster' on the current timeslot taken by the show for a couple of years before the show began.
+"RollerCoaster" is also the name of the show's website, which was created a few years previous to the show itself and features the phrase 'Rhymes with toaster'.
+The website itself was advertised as 'RollerCoaster' on the current timeslot taken by the show for a couple of years before the show began.
 The website features articles on shows and games and other entertainment related to shows or the general youth genre.
 This site is also where polls, voting, feedback and other interactive content could be submitted.